sjtalkar/sjtalkar.github.io/index.md

 Let's take the task of reading a file.
 Inferring schema involves:

--Knowing column names
+- Knowing column names
--Knowing the type of the data in the column
+- Knowing the type of the data in the column
--Knowing if the column contains null
+- Knowing if the column contains null

 When loading data for instance, using Parquet file saves on Inferring Schema.
 Number of jobs when reading a Parquet files is typically 0 because of the meta data available intrinsically in Parquet files.
 For that matter while using JSON files saves on one job (column names and structure  are in the keys, but data types and nulls need to be inferred).
 When the data has to be physically touched - that's when an Executor needs to roll up it's sleeve and get to work - to accomplish a Job.